 10. Free Museum Days at Balboa Park

-Balboa park is a great place in its own right, even if you’re not getting inside any of the museums.
-Try to get there on the weekend for street performances and an overall fun vibe!
+Balboa Park is a great place in its own right, even if you're not getting inside any of the museums.
+Try to get there on the weekend for street performances and a fun vibe!

 11. Feel Serene at the San Diego Botanic Garden

 The 37-acre garden used to be known as Quail Botanical Gardens and was established in 1961.
 It is home to some of the most impressive botanical plant life, including what is suspected to be the largest bamboo grove in the United States.

 Other exhibits include desert gardens, an herb garden, and a garden filled with plant life native to California.

 The first Tuesday of every month grants free access to the botanical garden’s many features, so take up that opportunity when you can!
 You might never see anything like it again, especially not in California.

 The collection of plant life here makes for an experience that is both educational and beautiful.

 12. Pay Your Respects at the Mount Soledad Veterans Memorial